shashank297/HR-Recruitment-Data-Analysis-/README.md

    - The `company_id` column is completely blank.

 4. Validity:
-   - The `linkedin_followers` column contains the string 'linkedin_followers' with numbers, where numbers are separated by ' , '.
+   - The `linkedin_followers` column contains the string 'linkedin_followers' with numbers, where numbers are separated by ', '.
    - The `Full_time_remote` column combines involvement and level in one column, separated by '·'.
    - The `No_of_employ` column combines employees_count and industry in one column, with the 'employees' string added unnecessarily, separated by '·'.
    - The `location` column combines country, state, and city in one column, separated by ','.

 5. Messy Data:
    - In the `Job` column, some entries start with capital letters while others are in small letters.
-   - The `company_name` column has inconsistencies in the name, with some letters starting with a lowercase and others with a capital letter.
+   - The `company_name` column has inconsistencies in the name, with some letters starting with lowercase and others with a capital letter.
    - There are 2,084 duplicate values found in the dataset.

 ## ![data-cleaning](https://github.com/shashank297/Linkdin_Job_Analytics/assets/67503481/3c3cce7b-e566-41f0-9383-5b085bdd5fc6)&nbsp; Data Cleaning and Preprocessing
 - Remove duplicate values from the DataFrame.
 - Replace or remove null values based on analysis.
-- Assign unique identifiers to the "company_id" column based on the order of appe&nbsp;arance in the DataFrame.
+- Assign unique identifiers to the "company_id" column based on the order of appearance in the DataFrame.
 ### Handling missing values
   - All the column has the null value except `job_ID` and `company_id`
   - `job` has **27** Null values -- This column has the less null value we can remove all the null values
   - `location` has **27** Null values -- This column also has less null value so we can directly remove all
   - `company_name` has **28** Null values -- This column also has less null value so we can directly remove all
-  - `work_type` has **132** Null values -- Since the data in this column object type we can replace it with the mode -`full_time_remote` has **67** Null values -- This column also has less null value so we can directly remove all
+  - `work_type` has **132** Null values -- Since the data in this column is object type we can replace it with the mode -`full_time_remote` has **67** Null values -- This column also has less null value so we can directly remove all
-  - `no_of_employ` has **229** Null values -- This column also has less null value so we can directly remove all -`no_of_application` has **33** Null values -- either we can remove it or replace it with the 0 because i know for a fact there is null values because at that time there is no application
+  - `no_of_employ` has **229** Null values -- This column also has less null value so we can directly remove all -`no_of_application` has **33** Null values -- either we can remove it or replace it with the 0 because I know for a fact there are null values because at that time there is no application
   -`posted_day_ago` has **6** Null values -- This column also has less null value so we can directly remove all
-  - `Hiring_person` has **1686** Null values -- In this we are going to replace the null values with 'Not Available' -`linkedin_followers` has **2313** -- In this column there is a posiblity there is 0 followers so null is placed insist of it but i am going to replace it with the mean.
+  - `Hiring_person` has **1686** Null values -- In this, we are going to replace the null values with 'Not Available' -`linkedin_followers` has **2313** -- In this column there is a possibility there are 0 followers so null is placed insist of it but I am going to replace it with the mean.
   -`job_details` has **44** Null values -- This column also has less null value so we can directly remove all
 #### steps involved in the data cleaning process
 - Check the top 5 and last 5 rows of the DataFrame.